Skip to content

 Abstract

-Multilingual Large Language Models (LLMs) often exhibit unintended code-switching, reducing reliability in downstream tasks.
-We propose latent-space language steering, a lightweight inference-time method that identifies language directions via PCA on parallel translations and steers token embeddings along these axes to control language identity.
+Multilingual Large Language Models (LLMs) often exhibit hallucinations such as unintended code-switching, reducing reliability in downstream tasks.
+We propose latent-space language steering, a lightweight inference-time method that identifies language directions via Principal Component Analysis (PCA) on parallel translations and steers token embeddings along these axes to control language identity.
 Our approach mitigates code-switching while preserving semantics with negligible computational overhead and requires only minimal parallel data for calibration.
 Empirically, we achieve 95-99\% language classification accuracy using a single principal component and reduce next-token distributional divergence by up to 55\% across multiple language pairs on Qwen2.5 and Llama-3.2 models.
 Generation-based evaluation on Llama-3.2 further demonstrates 63--99\% reduction in Code-Switching Index across four language pairs ($p < 0.001$).
 We further analyze the layer-wise evolution of language representations, revealing that language identity concentrates in final layers with near-perfect linear separability.

-This paper appears adjacent to HFEPX scope (human-feedback/eval), but does not show strong direct protocol evidence in metadata/abstract.
+This paper looks adjacent to evaluation work, but not like a strong protocol reference.

 15/100 • Low